-The revised risk management strategy takes account of many factors currently affecting the organisation, such as the re-alignment of services to reflect changing national and local agendas; increased partnership working, the harder test within the CPA process, and the imminent Corporate Assessment/JAR inspections and the requirements of the new white paper - strong and prosperous communities.
-Our risk management arrangements are formally reviewed annually by our external auditors under the CPA Use of Resources assessment.
+The revised risk management strategy takes account of many factors currently affecting the organisation, such as the re-alignment of services to reflect changing national and local agendas; increased partnership working; and the requirements of the new white paper - strong and prosperous communities.
+In addition the Use of Resources Judgements currently within CPA will continue but their score will be included in the new Comprehensive Area Assessment (CAA) framework which will come into effect 1 April 2009.
+Our risk management arrangements are formally (and will continue to be) reviewed annually by our external auditors under the CPA Use of Resources assessment.

 The revised strategy seeks to develop, strengthen and refine the processes.
-It defines the roles, responsibilities, implementation, and how it connects the various strands of corporate and service planning, project management, partnership working together with evidence of compliance.
+It defines the roles, responsibilities, implementation, and how it connects with corporate and service planning, project management, partnership working and evidence of compliance.

-The strategy has been endorsed by Cabinet, Audit Committee and the Strategic Leadership Team (SLT) and is clear evidence of the recognition of the importance and value of risk management.
+The strategy has been endorsed by Cabinet, Audit Committee and the Corporate Management Team (CMT) and is clear evidence of the recognition of the importance and value of risk management.
 It further emphasises the council's commitment to continuous improvement; focusing on outcomes and issues that will make a difference not only to the organisation but to the community it serves.
 Whilst Audit Committee has the regulatory responsibility for risk management the further endorsement by Cabinet and Council strengthens the strategic approach to the council's policy-making activities.